Showing top 0 results 0 results found

 You take “no” for an answer

-But since 90 percent of salespeople wave the white flag after the fourth contact with a prospect, it means the competition is super low in this stage.
-And it’s only one more step to closing the sale.
-The one step that can make you persist in this 10 percent who succeed in sales.
-Unlike the rest who decided the prospects are not worth the effort.
+But, since 90 percent of salespeople wave the white flag after the fourth contact with a prospect, the competition is super low at this stage.
+And it’s only one more step to closing the sale - one step that can bring into the 10 percent who succeed in sales.
+Unlike the rest, who decided the prospects were not worth the effort.

 You didn’t master all the sales skills

-Another reason why people give up during the sales process is that they didn't quite learn all the sales skills.
-I wrote about it in my article Sales skills every salesperson should master.
+Another reason why people give up during the sales process is because they didn't learn all the sales skills.

 Learning sales is like learning any other competence.
 It’s a process.
 We often forget how much time and perseverance it takes to learn new skills.